Israeli military accused of using media to trick Hamas - WTMJ

 The Associated Press, based on its analysis of the army’s statement, phone calls to military officials and on the ground reporting in Gaza, concluded there was no ground incursion and did not report there was one.

-But others said the military had misled them or even lied when asked to clarify, turning the foreign media into an accessory of sorts.
+But others said the military had misled them or even lied when asked to clarify the initial statement and its ambiguous use of the word “in.”
+Some felt the foreign media had been turned into an accessory of sorts.

 Felicia Schwartz, correspondent for The Wall Street Journal, said she alerted news of a ground offensive after receiving explicit confirmation from Lt.
 Col. Jonathan Conricus, a military spokesman.